LyonsLab/StarBLAST/index.rst

 |Tut_7|_

 5. Launch one ore more Worker instance(s) with a deployment script (atmo_deploy_worker.sh) as per the steps above.
+Strongly recommended to use Large images.

 .. note::
    Atmosphere will take around 5-10 minutes to set up and activate your customized virtual machines and the wait-time will increase with the size of the blast database.